Made at Tamar Brickworks, Devon United Mine, Mary Tavey, Devon. Photo by Ian Castledine.

 The Bradwell Wood Tileries were established in 1849 and operated under the Timmis name until 1924 when William Herbert Timmis sold the business to Samuel and Jabez Wilkinson.

-Found in Barrow in Furness by Richard Cornish.
+Found in Barrow in Furness by Richard Comish.
 Some works information.

 Found at the ruins of the old American-owned "Swift Beef Company" plant in Puerto San Jul'an in southern Argentine Patagonia by Robert Runyard.